wustl-pctg/ProWS/README.md

   * Bump pedigree on failures
   * Record number of failures until success?
   * Do we need to record pedigrees at failure?
+* Add porr::mutex
+  * No record/replay functionality
-* Add porr::mutex -- no record/replay, but locking failure suspends the fiber
+  * Locking failure suspends the fiber